elsa-workflows/elsa-core/README.md

 I've always liked Windows Workflow Foundation, but unfortunately [development appears to have halted](https://forums.dotnetfoundation.org/t/what-is-the-roadmap-of-workflow-foundation/3066).
 Although there's an effort being made to [port WF to .NET Standard](https://github.com/dmetzgar/corewf), there are a few reasons I prefer Elsa:

 - Elsa intrinsically supports triggering events that starts new workflows and resumes halted workflow instances in an easy to use manner.
-E.g. `workflowRunner.TriggerWorkflowAsync("HttpRequestTrigger");"` will start and resume all workflows that either start with or are halted on the `HttpRequestTrigger`.
+E.g. `workflowHost.TriggerWorkflowAsync("HttpRequestTrigger");"` will start and resume all workflows that either start with or are halted on the `HttpRequestTrigger`.
 - Elsa has a web-based workflow designer.
 I once worked on a project for a customer that was building a huge SaaS platform.
 One of the requirements was to provide a workflow engine and a web-based editor.
 Although there are commercial workflow libraries and editors out there, the business model required open-source software.
 We used WF and the re-hosted Workflow Designer.
 It worked, but it wasn't great.

 ### What about Orchard Workflows?